Upload new images. The image library for this site will open in a new window.

 The primary goal of the cognitive psychology graduate program is training a new generation of theoretically-focused scientists to understand the mind and brain.
 We provide exciting opportunities for training in research with a number of different populations (including brain-damaged adults, infants, and children) and a range of state-of-the-art techniques.
-We have recently opened the Center for Biomedical and Brain Imaging, which houses a 3T Siemens Prisma scanner, and we provide extensive training in neuroimaging, including fMRI, DTI, MVPA, and other analysis techniques.
+The Center for Biomedical and Brain Imaging, which houses a 3T Siemens Prisma scanner, and we provide extensive training in neuroimaging, including fMRI, DTI, MVPA, and other analysis techniques.
 We also provide training in ERP, brain stimulation (TMS), eye tracking, computational modeling, and behavioral experiments.
 UD's Early Learning Center provides on-campus opportunities for research on cognitive development.
 We encourage collaborative, interdisciplinary research, so our students can obtain the kind of broad training that is required in today’s research environment.

 Furthermore, we believe that along with methodological expertise, it is critical that students develop a strong theoretical foundation in understanding cognitive processes.
 Students develop these skills via formal coursework in statistics, methods, and special topics in cognition.
-Students will also learn through their own research in labs addressing the following questions:
+Students will also learn through conducting their own research and interacting with faculty who address the following questions:

 How does the brain/mind represent the scenes that surround us?
 What do memory errors reveal about the mind?
 (Helene Intraub)

 What is the fundamental architecture of the brain that gives rise to our conscious perceptions?
 (Keith Schneider)

 How does the brain learn the structure of the visual world and the values associated with our perceptual experiences and actions?
 (Tim Vickery)

 Our students will also receive training in teaching.
 This is provided in the form of teaching assistantships, courses on best practices in teaching, and opportunities to teach at an NSF-funded summer “BRAIN camp” for undergraduates.

 For more information about our program (including admission), please see the cognitive graduate program FAQ.